fcovvb/dissertation-MLdeployment/MLdeploy1.md

-# A Set of Practicess and Architectures for ML Deployments for Small and Medium Companies (SMBs)
+# A Set of Practices and Architectures for ML Deployments for Small and Medium Companies (SMBs)
 ## Disclaimer
 This document was generated through a process of researching ML Deployment technologies (API-Server, Docker, Kubernetes, Apache Spark, Seldon Core, Kubeflow, and MLFlow) and experimentation deploying some of the already mentioned solutions.
 The entire process was designed and performed by one person, and many other technologies were not considered for this experiment because the limited amount of time and knowledge needed to explore more alternative.

 ## SMBs Specific Challenges - Why this document focus on SMBs?
 1. SMBs have limited financial resources.
 2. SMBs have difficulties acquiring and retaining digital talent.
-3. 3rd Party Propietary Softwares/Solutions can generate a Lock-in and, in many cases, the knowledge acquired to use one service is not transferable to other services.
+3. 3rd Party Proprietary Software/Solutions can generate a Lock-in and, in many cases, the knowledge acquired to use one service is not transferable to other services.

 ## How this could help
 1. Quickly deploy a Machine Learning Model using Open-Source solutions.